taniwha/DiamondGrid/README.md

 * Face centers: 0.9375m from center on all faces for orthogonal parts.
   Non-orthogonal part centers are dictated by geometry and thus are irrational.
 However, all face centers are in-line with the part center.
+* Balloon tank itself is 3.75m long, but 2.8125m between nodes.

 Larger parts:
 * Long edge of tri-hex is 2.5m.